mazzi/mazzi.github.com/projects.md

 10. [Grafanalib](https://github.com/weaveworks/grafanalib/) - Python Grafana library.

+11. [Zentral](https://github.com/zentral/) - Apple MDM that connects all the dots.

 ### And...

 You can find more 🐛  and 🍝 code on my [Github account](https://github.com/mazzi).